-TUI accepts credits from an accredited and CHEA approved college or university, as well as ACE, CLEP, DANTES, and Excelsior.
+Credits are considered for transfer from any regionally or nationally accredited and CHEA approved college or university, as well as ACE, CLEP, DANTES, CAEL and Excelsior.
+Decisions on the transfer of credits are ultimately at the discretion of the College Deans or designees.
+TUI may also accept foreign credits for transfer with appropriate foreign credential evaluation by a recognized agency such as the World Education Services (WES).
 Students are urged to review the specific policy statement applicable to each degree program regarding maximum transferable credits to the program and/or concentration.
-The transferred course(s) must meet the same general content standards as the TUI course to which credit transfer is requested.